 • Do they have the skills or health literacy to follow through with the plan?

 • Do their various illnesses prevent them from achieving their goals?
-(For example, substance use disorder, severe mental illness, and/or dementia can be significant impediments to success.)
+(For example, substance use disorder, chronic pain, severe mental illness, and/or dementia can be impediments to success.)

-• How are the Veteran’s care options affected by social policy, law, and how the health care system functions in general?
+• How are the Veteran’s care options affected by the health care system in general?

 • Do cultural, religious, and other factors have the potential to support healing or interfere with it?

-• Is the PHP taking into account what they have already tried?
+• Does the PHP take into account what they have already tried?

 It can help to have a sense of various facts about SDOH as you consider those questions.
-As defined by the US Department of Health & Human Services Office of Disease Prevention and Health Promotion (DPHP), SDOH are defined as “conditions in the environments in which people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning and quality-of-life outcomes and risks.”71 Examples include availability of resources, access to educational and job opportunities, transportation, education quality, public safety, social support, norms and attitudes (e.g., racism, trust of the government), segregation, language, literacy, access to technology, culture, and availability of health care and community-based resources.
-By understanding how to address social and structural determinaints of health, you are better equipped to learn the whole story about the Veterans you serve.
-What if we tipped the Circle of Health on its side and looked underneath?
-That’s where we find social, structural, and systemic determinants of health.
+As defined by the US Department of Health & Human Services Office of Disease Prevention and Health Promotion (DPHP), SDOH are defined as “conditions in the environments in which people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning and quality-of-life outcomes and risks.”71 Examples include availability of resources, access to educational and job opportunities, transportation, education quality, public safety, social support, norms and attitudes, language, literacy, access to technology, culture, and availability of health care and community-based resources.
+By understanding how to address social drivers of health, you are better equipped to learn the whole story about the Veterans you serve.

 As this discussion about Community applies to our patients, so too does it apply to clinicians.
 We bring our own experiences, our culture, our stressors, our values, and our assumptions into our therapeutic relationships.
 We can be more effective healers when we acknowledge the unique attributes we bring to our relationships with Veterans.